Not applicable for this jurisdiction.

 - Request to stop or prevent infringement

-- Request for the destruction of integrated circuits containing the infringing circuit layouts
+- Request for destruction of the articles containing the infringing circuit layouts

-- Request for publication of the contents of the court judgment, in whole or in part, in a newspaper
+- Request for publication of all or part of the court judgment in a newspaper

 The owner of exclusive rights to a topography or the authorized person (eg, licensee) may seek the following remedies under Ukrainian law: